 Question 4.
 Perform a statistical analysis evaluating an association between serum CRP and 4 year all-cause mortality by comparing geometric mean CRP values across groups defined by vital status at 4 years.
 (Note that there are some measurements of CRP that are reported as zeroes.
 Make clear how you handle these measurements.)

 Method: Before performing a log transformation to compare geometric means, I first needed to deal with the Serum CRP levels that had been recorded as zeros.
 Since we are dealing with measurements in blood, it is reasonable to assume that there are non-zero levels in each subject, even if some are below the limit of detection of our tests (and thus marked zero in this dataset).
-I first converted all zero values to 0.5 mg/L, which was one half of the limit of detection of the test (without knowledge of which test was actually administered, I took the lowest non-zero values in the dataset (i.e. 1 mg/L) to be the lower limit of detection of the test.
+I first converted all zero values to 0.5 mg/L, which was one half of the limit of detection of the test (without knowledge of which test was actually administered, I took the lowest non-zero values in the dataset (i.e. 1 mg/L) to be the lower limit of detection of the test).
 I then log transformed these data and did descriptive statistics as well as a one-sided t-test to compare the means between the groups created when stratifying on vital status at 4 years (see question 4 for vital status stratification and rationale for one-sided test).

 Results: Subjects who died within 4 years of observation had a geometric mean serum CRP level of 2.97 mg/L (95% CI 2.71 – 3.25 mg/L) while those who were alive at this time-point had a geometric mean serum CRP level of 2.03 mg/L (95% CI 1.97 – 2.09 mg/L).
-The group who had died had a geometric mean serum CRP level that was 1.96 times higher than those who remained alive, which is consistent with a true ratio of geometric means of serum CRP levels between 1.33 and infinity times higher for those who died (95% confidence interval).
+The group who had died had a geometric mean serum CRP level that was 1.96 times higher than those who remained alive, which is consistent with a true ratio of geometric means of serum CRP levels between 1.332 and infinity times higher for those who died (95% confidence interval).
 Because the one-sided p-value is <0.0001, we can reject the null hypothesis that there was no difference between the geometric means of serum CRP levels among those stratified by vital status at 4 years.